keryit/SeleniumTest/README.md

    SearchTest.class (/src/test/java/test)

-   Test using "for loop" to get all values from excel and trying to search
+   Test using "for loop"  gets all values from excel and trying to search

-   Also test get from excel expected result and compare with actual result which get from the web pages
+   Also test gets from excel expected result and compare with actual result which gets from the web pages

    Than writes actual result to Excel